DEPARTMENT OF GENERAL SERVICES

 301 West Preston St., Room 1301, Baltimore, MD 21201 - 2308

 In 1977, the Inventory Standards and Support Services Division originated as the Inventory Management Division (Chapter 970, Acts of 1977).
-It became the Inventory Standards and Support Services Division in 1992.
+It reforned as the Inventory Standards and Support Services Division in 1992.
 As Inventory Standards and Support Services, it was placed under the Materials Management Division in 1996.
 It reorganized as a division again in 1997.
-In June 2005, the Division moved under Logistics.
-In May 2006, it transferred to the Administrative Division.
+In June 2005, the Division moved under Logistics, and transferred to the Administrative Division (now Business Enterprise Administration) in May 2006.

 The Inventory Standards and Support Services Division manages the use of State government property and plans and controls inventories of State materials, supplies, and food items.
 To minimize the cost of maintaining inventories, it establishes investment standards and controls for government agencies.
 The Division issues policy guidelines and regulations and provides technical assistance to State agencies on inventory controls, planning, storage, and distribution.
 It manages physical inventory, personal property disposal, and the Department's Fleet Management Program.
 The Division also oversees the Automated Fuel Management Program which has 87 refueling sites statewide dispensing gasoline, diesel fuel, motor oil, and alternative fuels to some 12,000 State agency vehicles.